 Waste & Recycling

-We recycle around 40% of the waste collected from residents in Mid Sussex.
+We recycle over 40% of the waste collected from residents in Mid Sussex.
 We would like to thank residents for doing such a good job with their recycling.

 This is how it is done

 - the recycling bin is black with a blue lid